 San Francisco is located centrally on the coast in 37° 47' 22-25" N. Latitude and 122° 25' 40-76" W. Longitude and situated on a peninsula bounded on the west by the Pacific Ocean, the north and east by the Bay of San Francisco and on the south by wooded hills and fertile valleys.
 Its elevation extends from sea level to 965 feet.
 The city covers an area of about 45.2 square miles and is built principally on hills.
-The population as of January 1, 1938, amounted to 747,049.
+The population as of January 1, 1939, amounted to 761,654.

 The San Francisco Bay Region was discovered in July, 1769, by Don Gaspar de Portola's soldiers, who were seeking the Monterey Bay.
 In 1775 Don Manuel Ayala sailed the first ship through the Golden Gate into the San Francisco Bay.
 The San Carlos was the name of the vessel.
-Years before, however.
-Sir Francis Drake brought his

 Years before, however, Sir Francis Drake brought his vessel, the Golden Hind, close to the Golden Gate and ran her ashore at what is now known as Drake's Bay.
-This was in 1579 and the first religious service in the English language was held on the Pacific Coast by the chaplain of the Golden Hind.
+This was in 1579 and the first religions service in the English language was held on the Pacific Coast by the chaplain of the Golden Hind.

 In 1776 a land expedition commanded by Colonel Juan Bautista de Anza arrived on the San Francisco peninsula and established the Presidio and the Mission Dolores.
 In 1777 Padre Junipero Serra, father of the California missions, arrived in San Francisco.
 The settlement was known as Yerba Buena until 1847, when it became San Francisco.
-In 1806 the Russians attempted to establish themselves

 In 1806 the Russians attempted to establish themselves in and about San Francisco.
 They established a settlement at Fort Ross, near Santa Rosa, but after a few years gave it up, disposing of all movable fixtures and arms to Capt.
 John A. Sutter of Sacramento.
-In 1846 war was declared by the United States on Mexico and on July 9, 1848, Capt.
-John B. Montgomery of the United States Names in the class of media.